Aditya9329/Docker/docker-command.md

 # docker-commands
-to list down docker images available
+cmd: to list down docker images available
 `docker image ls`
+cmd: to get list of containers
+`docker ps -a`